Date of Award

 First-generation college students - Appalachian Region.

 Wood, Kristy Lynn, "Factors Influencing College Decision-Making for First-Generation Appalachian Students" (2012).
 Theses, Dissertations and Capstones.
-Paper 226.
+226.